sparky1088/Linux_Stuff/scripts/ReadMe.md

 * [randomSentence.py](randomSentence.py) - Generates an aweful random sentence

-* [randomWordgen.sh](randomWordgen.sh) - Generate a random word based on the linux dictionary.
+* [randomWordgen](randomWordgen) - Generate a random word based on the linux dictionary.

-* [remotebk.sh](remotebk.sh) - Remote tar and backup a directory
+* [remotebk](remotebk) - Remote tar and backup a directory

-* [removeTranslatorPage.sh](removeTranslatorPage.sh) - Use for manga downloader to remove translater pages that get added
+* [removeTranslatorPage](removeTranslatorPage) - Use for manga downloader to remove translater pages that get added

 * [sendfilelist](sendfilelist) - sends a list of files in a specific folder

-* [shrewVPNconnect.sh](shrewVPNconnect.sh) - Uses the shrewsoft linux software to connect to the VPN on ASA's via the CLI
+* [shrewVPNconnect](shrewVPNconnect) - Uses the shrewsoft linux software to connect to the VPN on ASA's via the CLI

 * [syslogdenials.py](syslogdenials.py) - Denials in the ASA syslog

-* [ubooquity.sh](ubooquity.sh) - used for ubooquity, I updated the original script to meet my needs as their script stopped working on linux, they now use my script with a few edits
+* [ubooquity](ubooquity) - used for ubooquity, I updated the original script to meet my needs as their script stopped working on linux, they now use my script with a few edits

 * [vpnlogins.py](vpnlogins.py) - script to show the logins on a Cisco ASA